Man o' War: 1920: Three-year-old season

 Man o' War next entered the Potomac Handicap at Havre de Grace Racetrack in Maryland on September 18.
-Man o' War was assigned 138 pounds, conceding from 24 to 34 pounds to his rivals, which included Kentucky Derby winner Paul Jones.
-Man o' War faced an early challenge from Blazes then turned back a late run by Wildair to win by 1 1/2 lengths while breaking the track record by 1/5 seconds.
-Although Man o' War was not seriously challenged, the high weight and a poorly maintained racing surface took a toll: Man o' War came out of the race with a swollen tendon on his right foreleg.
+He was assigned 138 pounds, conceding from 24 to 34 pounds to his rivals, which included Kentucky Derby winner Paul Jones.
+Man o' War faced an early challenge from Blazes, then turned back a late run by Wildair to win by 1 1/2 lengths while breaking the track record by 1/5 seconds.
+Although Man o' War was not seriously challenged, the high weight and a poorly maintained racing surface took a toll: He came out of the race with a swollen tendon on his right foreleg.

 The final start of Man o' War's career came in Windsor, Ontario, Canada, in the Kenilworth Park Gold Cup on October 12.
-The event was so highly anticipated that it became the first horserace to be filmed in its entirety, with the resulting footage later shown in movie theaters across the country.
-The race was originally intended to be a face-off between the three great horses of the time: Man o' War, Sir Barton and Exterminator.
-However, the owners of Sir Barton and Man o' War agreed to a distance of 1 1/4 miles, which was too short for Exterminator to run his best, and agreed to a weight-for-age format, under which the older Exterminator would concede weight to Man o' War.
+The event was so highly anticipated that it became the first horse race to be filmed in its entirety, with the resulting footage later shown in movie theaters across the country.
+The race was originally intended to be a face-off between the three great horses of the time: Man o' War, Sir Barton, and Exterminator.
+However, the owners of Sir Barton and Man o' War agreed to a distance of 1 1/4 miles, which was too short for Exterminator to run his best, and they agreed to a weight-for-age format, under which the older Exterminator would concede weight to Man o' War.
 Therefore, Exterminator was not entered, and in fact, raced that same day on a different track.

-Now essentially a match race, the advantage shifted to Man o' War, whose front-running style allowed him to dictate the pace.
-Man o' War was almost flat-footed at the break but quickly gathered speed to draw clear of Sir Barton in the first furlong.
+In what was now essentially a match race, the advantage shifted to Man o' War, whose front-running style allowed him to dictate the pace.
+He was almost flat-footed at the break but quickly gathered speed to draw clear of Sir Barton in the first furlong.
 Kummer then slowed the pace while maintaining a two-length lead down the backstretch.
 On the final turn, Man o' War put in a brief spurt and quickly opened the lead to five lengths.
 Kummer again pulled him in and Man o' War maintained a steady pace to the wire to win by seven lengths in a "ridiculously easy" fashion.
 Although the time of 2:03 was well off the American record shared by Man o' War and Sir Barton, it still broke the track record by over six seconds.
 Man o' War's share of the purse made him the highest-earning horse in American history.
 The gold trophy presented in the winner's circle, designed by Tiffany & Co, was later donated by Mrs. Riddle to Saratoga and is now used as the trophy for the Travers Stakes.